home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 - Since a HTTP address is needed, Reolink push is incompatible with a global SSL certificate.
 Therefore, ensure no Global SSL certificate is configured in the [`configuration.yaml` under HTTP](/integrations/http/#ssl_certificate).
-An SSL certificate can still be enforced for external connections, by, for instance, using the [NGINX add-on](https://github.com/home-assistant/addons/tree/master/nginx_proxy) instead of a globally enforced SSL certificate.
+An SSL certificate can still be enforced for external connections, by, for instance, using the [NGINX add-on](https://github.com/home-assistant/addons/tree/master/nginx_proxy) or [Nginx Proxy Manager add-on](https://github.com/hassio-addons/addon-nginx-proxy-manager) instead of a globally enforced SSL certificate.
 More information about NGINX with Home Assistant can be found [here](https://kleypot.com/home-assistant-nginx-unencrypted-local-traffic/).